arm/mlia/README.md

   Example: conv1 conv2 conv3
   * default: every layer

+##### Target profile options

+* --target-profile: Target profile that will set the target options such as target, MAC value, memory mode, etc ...
+  * default: ethos-u55-256
+  * options:
+    * ethos-u55-256
+    * ethos-u55-128
+    * ethos-u65-512

 ##### Debug options

 * --verbose: Produce verbose output (for debugging purposes).

+##### optional arguments

+* -h/--help: Show the general help document and exit.
+* --supported-ops-report: Generate the SUPPORTED_OPS.md file in the current working directory and exit.

 ### **All tests** (all)